The Buck 277 Folding Alpha Hunter Knife With Rosewood Handle and Leather Sheath

 The Smoothest One Handed Opening and Closing Knife Ever

 The ease with which this knife can be opened is truly impressive, and one of the most attractive features of the Alpha Hunter.
 The conical thumb stud on the blade is placed perfectly and is just big enough to get a good grip, but not so big that it catches on stuff when it is open.
 However, not everyone likes smooth opening knives for every application, because it does make the possibly of accidentally opening more probable.
-If it were a pocket knife with a clip I would consider this an issue, but it ships with a sheath, and I think that is the ideal carry method due to the lack of resistance when opening the blade.
+If you are worried about the blade opening accidentally it is really easy to increase the resistance to your desired level with an allen wrench.

 The blade locks open with a strong liner lock that is incredibly easy to operate.
 It is not too stiff or too small to easily grip with your thumb like so many other folding knives with liner locks.
 Other knife companies would do well to shamelessly copy this liner lock as much as patent laws will allow, because it rocks.

 The leather sheath that ships with the Rosewood handled version of the Alpha Hunter is practical, tough and looks great.
 It can be worn vertically or horizontally which is good for me, because I carry it on backpack straps most of the time.
 This sheath can take a beating.
 It is made of thick leather and has heavy duty stitching.
 It also has a cutout that indicates the way the knife is supposed to be carried in the sheath which is a unique feature that is kinda nice.